Chavalentas/BachelorThesis2/Generated-REST-APIs-Documentation/README.md

 # Generated REST-APIs
-This document contains the documentation of the generated REST-APIs
+This document contains the documentation of the generated REST-APIs.

 ## For tables and views
 The section contains the documentation of REST-APIs for tables and views.